One week out of the showroom, my bike finally took a beating. It fell while it was stationary.

 The biggest misconception about handling a big bike is that, it’s light.
 It’s not.
 It weighs 200 kg with full tank of gas.
 Therefor, it shouldn’t be taken lightly.
 Always, always, always get the bike owners to move it even if you’re good with one.

 1. The first thing you need to do.
 Remove it’s plastic cover (if any).

-2. Unlock the disc brake locks and the steering lock (if any).
+2. Unlock the disc brake locks and the steering lock, as per instructions in this article.

 4. Get on the left side of the bike, the one with the stand.

 5. Mount or tilt the bike slowly with right hand on the brake.